Hasnain-Ahmad48/Capston-Project/frontend/README.md

-This template offers a minimal setup to get React running with Vite, complete with Hot Module Replacement (HMR) and basic ESLint rules.
+This template provides a clean and minimal setup for running React with Vite.
+It comes pre-configured with Hot Module Replacement (HMR) and basic ESLint rules to help you start building fast and maintainable React applications.

-Available Official Plugins
+🚀 Available Official Plugins

-You can choose between two official Vite plugins for React:
+You can choose from two official Vite plugins tailored for React development:

-@vitejs/plugin-react – Uses Babel (or oxc when used with rolldown-vite) to support Fast Refresh.
+@vitejs/plugin-react – Uses Babel (or oxc when used with rolldown-vite) to enable Fast Refresh.

-@vitejs/plugin-react-swc – Uses SWC for faster Fast Refresh performance.
+@vitejs/plugin-react-swc – Uses SWC for improved performance and a faster Fast Refresh experience.

-React Compiler
+⚛️ React Compiler

-The React Compiler is not enabled by default in this template due to its impact on development and build performance.
-If you want to enable it, refer to the official documentation for guidance.
+The React Compiler is disabled by default in this template because it can affect development and build performance.
+If you wish to enable it, please refer to the official React documentation for the recommended setup and configuration instructions.

-Extending ESLint Configuration
+📘 Extending ESLint Configuration

-For production-grade applications, we recommend using TypeScript with type-aware ESLint rules.
-You can explore the TypeScript template to learn how to integrate TypeScript and typescript-eslint into your project.
+If you're building a production-level application, we highly recommend using TypeScript along with type-aware ESLint rules for stronger type safety and improved code quality.

+Check out the TypeScript template to learn how to integrate: